 TEAMCITY_DOCKER_NETWORK environment variable set by the previous Docker Compose build step, this network is passed to the started

 Environment Variables Handling

-TeamCity passes environment variables from the build configuration into the docker process, but it does not passenvironment variables from the build agent, as they may be not relevant to docker container environment.
-The list of thepassed environment variables can be seen in Verbose mode in the build log.
+TeamCity passes environment variables from the build configuration into the Docker process, but it does not pass environment variables from the build agent, as they may not be relevant to the Docker container environment.
+The list of the passed environment variables can be seen in Verbose mode in the build log.